LarryLing/CS376-Freestyle-II-Game/DEVLOG.md

     - As of now, player can only max out on two of the four upgrades, given the number of upgrade points they are given at the start of the game.
     - If an upgrade or downgrade actions cannot be completed, a warning text will show up on the bottom right of the screen.

+- Upon opening of the UI, other game objects will no longer respond to clicks and user movement input will not be read.
+Once the user closes the UI, game object and movement input will return to normal function.

+- Implemented sound effects for shooting, bullets hitting zombies, upgrading stats, and downgrading stats.